 If you have any questions regarding the admission process, please send an email to firstname.lastname@example.org.

-If you have any questions regarding the graduate program itself, please send an email to faculty graduate advisors Amanda Ross-Ho email@example.com or to Simon Leung firstname.lastname@example.org.
+If you have any questions regarding the graduate program itself, please send an email to faculty graduate advisor Jennifer Pastor at email@example.com.

-Normally, applicants are encouraged to arrange a campus visit between October 1 and December 1 to view the facilities, meet with faculty and/or attend a graduate level class.
-However, due to COVID, campus visits are suspended at this time, until further notice.
+Applicants are encouraged to arrange a campus visit between October 1 and December 1 to view the facilities, meet with students and faculty and/or attend a graduate level class.
+Please contact graduate liaison Misha Davydov to schedule a visit at firstname.lastname@example.org.